PP&E – What is PP&E?

 Debitoor invoicing software helps small businesses track company assets, including PP&E. Try Debitoor free for 7 days.

 Examples of PP&E include: land, offices, warehouses, factories, machinery and vehicles.

 Businesses and industries which require a large amount of PP&E are known as ‘capital intensive’.

 PP&E is a fixed, tangible asset.
 It is a tangible asset because property, plant and equipment are physical items with a clear purchase value, and a fixed asset because PP&E cannot easily be sold or turned into cash and is expected to add value to a business for over a long period of time.

 PP&E in accounting

-Property, plant and equipmentshould be recorded on the balance sheet, recording the cost of purchasing the asset plus any costs associated with making the asset fit for purpose – this combined amount is known as the ‘historical cost’.
+Property, plant and equipment should be recorded on the balance sheet at [historical cost].
+Historical cost refers to both the initial purchase prince, plus any costs associated with making the asset fit for purpose.

 For example, if a company purchases a new office, the historical cost would include the money spent on the initial purchase, plus any money spent on refurbishments, redecorating or other improvements.

 Because fixed assets depreciate over time, the value of PP&E should be adjusted at the end of each accounting period using amortisation.
 However, land should not be amortised because land often increases in value.
 Instead, land should be represented at the current market value.